ariesclark/extensions/packages/array/README.md

 ### `randomIndex` (function)

-Get a random index from an array, with an optional random number generator.
+Get a random index from an array.

 **Parameters:**